amira25201/vaccine_efficacy_learning_model/README.md

 # Vaccine effectiveness recommender (*Yersinia pestis*)

-Given a challenge profile — the combination of mouse strain, *Y. pestis* strain, plague type, challenge dose, and vaccine dose — which plague vaccine has the best predicted survival?
+Given a challenge profile (mouse strain, *Y. pestis* strain, plague type, challenge dose, and vaccine dose), which plague vaccine has the best predicted survival?
 Rather than naming one best vaccine overall, the model scores every vaccine for the profile you enter and ranks them.